Nonprofit Toolkit: Resources for organizations facing government investigations

 Why protecting nonprofits matters for our democracy

-A healthy democracy allows for and is sustained by a strong civil society — where people can debate ideas, organize to contest or advocate for policies, share information freely, and serve as an important check on the government.
+A healthy democracy allows for and is sustained by a strong civil society — where people can share information freely, debate ideas, organize around issues they care about, and serve as an important check on the government.
+In short, a strong civil society both reflects and fosters an engaged citizenry.

 Nonprofit organizations are an integral component of civil society.
 They provide critical services to local communities; feed, house, and clothe the poor; support veterans; advocate for access to healthcare; protect children and the elderly; offer religious services; fight for clean air and water; and defend civil liberties and other core freedoms.
-Among this mission-oriented work, nonprofits often call out and check abuses of government power.
+Nonprofits also often call out and challenge abuses of government power.

 In this kind of environment, nonprofits may be tempted to scale back or halt their work entirely, taking themselves “off the field” before they themselves come under threat.
 But we should not lose sight of the bigger picture.